 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

-Ron Zbitowsky is a petroleum engineering consultant for Saudi Aramco.
-He joined Saudi Aramco in 1999 specializing in rigless well intervention.
-He works in the technical support unit of the Ghawar gas production engineering division in Udhailiyah, Saudi Arabia.
-Ron has 34 years of combined experience in drilling, reservoir, pipeline and production engineering in both conventional and unconventional natural gas reservoirs.
-Prior to joining Saudi Aramco, Ron worked for various exploration and production companies operating in the United States primarily in South Texas, Louisiana, Alabama as well as West Texas and New Mexico.
-In 1982, he received a BS in petroleum engineering from Texas A&M University.
-Ron is a licensed Professional Engineer in Texas and is a member of the Society of Petroleum Engineers (SPE).
+Ron Zbitowsky is Chief Executive Officer for Well Intervention Consultants, L.L.C., specializing in coiled tubing and wireline intervention.
+Prior to starting his company, Ron spent 21 years in the middle east as subject matter expert in rig-less well intervention for Saudi Aramco with focus on high H2S intervention.
+Ron has 38 years of combined experience in drilling, reservoir, and production engineering in both conventional and unconventional gas reservoirs.
+Prior to his tenure in the middle east, Ron worked for various exploration and production companies operating in the United States primarily in South Texas, Louisiana, Alabama, as well as in West Texas and New Mexico.
+He received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University in 1982.
+Ron is a licensed Professional Engineer in Texas and is a member of the Society of Petroleum Engineers.